 Royalties may be made payable on any basis and on any articles manufactured by a licensee under a patent1, whether within or without the patent2, and may continue to be payable whether or not the patent is valid3 and until such time as the licence is determined4.
 Money paid for royalties under a licence cannot be recovered on the ground that the patent was invalid, unless the licence so provides5.
-Where a licence is given under an application for a patent but no patent is granted, it would seem that money paid cannot be recovered, as the licensee has
+Where a licence is given under an application for a patent but no patent is granted, it would seem that money paid cannot be recovered,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.